madumlao/nenv-vars/README.md

 * Changed the output of `rbenv vars` to include the source file path in a comment above its variables, and an empty line between each source file, for easier debugging.
-* Added support for `rbenv help vars` with rbenv 0.4.0.
+* Added support for `rbenv help vars` with jenv 0.4.0.

 **1.1.0** (June 25, 2012)